"One of the brightest new faces in pop this year"

 After graduating from The BRIT School in 2015 with a triple Distinction*, Valentine proceeded to gain a First Class Honours at The Academy of Contemporary Music.
 Alongside Valentine’s original music, her early journey involved performing in the backing choir for Sam Smith at Wembley Arena, and has since written with DJ Fresh alongside involvement on projects with the likes of Rod Stewart, Lewis Watson and iiola (formerly Shannon Saunders).

-Valentine's self-released tracks have accumulated over quarter of a million streams.
-The most recent single, 'Fit for a King', was broadcast on BBC Radio 1 with Huw Stephens, BBC Radio 1Xtra as well being premiered on BBC Introducing's 'The Hot List'.
+Valentine's self-released tracks have accumulated over a million streams across her debut EP 'Nothing Left to Say'.
+Single 'Fit for a King', was broadcast on BBC Radio 1 with Huw Stephens, BBC Radio 1Xtra as well being premiered on BBC Introducing's 'The Hot List'.
 During Valentine's recent Speedy Cover live on BBC Radio 1, Nick Grimshaw referred to Valentine's vocals as "soothing" and "a beautiful arc of performance".
 Matt Edmonson later played the cover on his show, describing it as "soulful", with Yungblud himself referring to 'feeling like he's been to an art gallery'.

 Her tracks have soothed the ears of many other tastemakers too, including Jamz Supernova who premiered her debut single 'Coins' on BBC Radio 1Xtra.
 Her self-directed music video for 'Coins' was awarded “Best Music Video of 2018” by Music Republic Magazine, alongside a shortlist for Best Female Artist, Best New Artist and Best Song/Songwriter.

 Although Valentine’s background is predominately jazz and trip hop influenced, Valentine’s style has been best described as "the type of quirky you can pair with a coffee or party”.
-Being recognised for her playful and conversational lyrics, The BRIT School alumna later collaborated with producer 'edbl' and released their co-written love song, 'Table for Two’.
+Working with the likes of Conor Albert, Billy Lockett, Numen Studios (Dua Lipa, Ady Suleiman, Dermot Kennedy) and more, sets the tone for her future projects.
+Being recognised for her playful and conversational lyrics, The BRIT School alumna later collaborated with producer 'edbl' and released their co-written love song, 'Table for Two’ and 'Symmetry'.

-Following her BBC Introducing live lounge, Valentine took to the stage for the third time at her hometown venue, the O2 Academy in Oxford, and later headlined upstairs at the renowned Ronnie Scott’s Jazz Club with her three-piece backing band.
+Following her BBC Introducing live lounge, Valentine took to the stage for the third time at her hometown venue, the O2 Academy in Oxford, and later headlined upstairs at the renowned Ronnie Scott’s Jazz Club with her three-piece backing band, alongside broadcasts on Jazz FM.

 26 Sept - O2 Academy Oxford - Oxford, UK